|

 March 22nd, 2010

 As Wall Street firms changed their ownership structures, their ethos changed.
-The “long-term greed” advocated by former Goldman Sachs boss Gus Levy, and individuals whose first loyalty was to their institutions, fell by the wayside to be replaced by an uglier, more rapacious, selfish, and short-termist culture.
+The “long-term greed” advocated by former Goldman Sachs boss Gus Levy, and individuals whose first loyalty was to their customers and to their institutions, fell by the wayside to be replaced by an uglier, more rapacious, selfish, and short-termist culture.
 In the interview Lewis said:

 “No partnership would have ever allowed itself to own billions of dollars of AAA-rated CDOs backed by subprime.
 It just wouldn’t have happened.
 They would have scrutinized it in a different way.”

-Lewis argued that another change on Wall Street was that it became “intellectualized and over-complicated” with the arrival of things like the Black–Scholes options pricing model (continued).
+Lewis argued that another change on Wall Street was that it became “intellectualized and over-complicated” with the arrival of things like the Black–Scholes options pricing model.
+He believes this made it easier for Wall Street-ers to pull the wool over the eyes of less-knowledgeable clients and, even more dangerously, over the eyes of their own bosses.

 Posted by on Mar 22 2010.
 Filed under Blog.
 You can follow any responses to this entry through the RSS 2.0.
 You can leave a response or trackback to this entry